 There’s a new book out by a Smithsonian researcher and bird advocate who has, for a few years now, conducted a war on outdoor cats, and you’ve probably already heard about it or at least read reviews.
 I won’t spend a dime buying a book that calls a cat a “cuddly killer,” but I am angry enough to say something when a book calls on killing all outdoor cats “by any means necessary” because they hunt birds.

 In our home, we love all animals.
-Desi and I often will ignore mice when they share our home, or — if the problem gets acute — we set out humane traps so we can trap the mice and set them free outdoors, usually at a dumpster.
+Desi and I often will ignore mice when they share our home, or — if the problem gets acute — we set out humane traps so we can trap the mice and set them free outdoors.
 Desi has rescued many mice from Billy and, before him, from Pubm, our calico hunter who loved to play with mice and eventually kill them.
 He also lovingly feeds the many birds that visit our backyard each day because who doesn’t love birds?

-Billy was clearly an indoor-outdoor cat before he was found and adopted out to us.
+Billy was clearly an indoor-outdoor cat before we adopted him.
 He has a yearning for the outdoors and would escape when he got the chance, although he always came back.
 Now that we’ve gotten smarter about his ways, we are more successful at keeping him indoors.
 I can see it doesn’t make him happy, but we have lots of windows with trees outside where he can sit and observe birds without sinking his teeth into them.
 Desi has also been thinking of building him a catio.

 But for stray and feral cats, the solution is not so simple.
 These animals, no different from house cats, are either cats that once had people and ended up on the streets for some reason or the other, or they are cats who were born in the wild and are unsocialized.
 They live outdoors, and the outdoors comes with birds who, beautiful as they are, are natural prey for cats.